-While a brand seems like it’s only for big corporations, that’s not true at all.
-Since a brand is basically just the opinion of others, every business, solopreneur, and freelancer has a brand whether they’ve put thought into it or not.
+While a brand seems like it’s only for big corporations, that’s not true.
+Since a brand is basically just the opinion of others, every business, solopreneur, and freelancer has a brand, whether they’ve put thought into it or not.

 So if you’ve never put much thought into it, you may be stuck in a position where people are thinking things about you and your business that you don’t want them to think.

-And if you’re struggling with clients who you don’t really like, they’re not respecting your expertise, and arguing with your prices, that’s exactly what’s going on.
+And if you’re struggling with clients you don’t like, they’re not respecting your expertise, and they’re arguing with your prices, that’s exactly what’s happening.

 The process of branding is purposefully crafting that perception in your favor to meet your business goals.

-You want people to be drawn to your business like you’re drawn to your best friend
+You want Holy Grail Clients™ to be drawn to your business like you’re drawn to your best friend

 All of this is easiest to understand if you think about how we perceive and experience people.

-Now think about your significant other, or your best friend.
-Think about all the things that make them who they are, and how you became so drawn to that particular person above everyone else.
+Now think about your significant other or your best friend.
+Think about everything that makes them who they are and how you became so drawn to that person above everyone else.

 There’s just something about them, right?
-It’s hard to explain but they’re one of a kind, and you just jive on this deeper level.
-Because of all their unique characteristics, they couldn’t easily be replaced by someone else.
+It’s hard to explain, but they’re one of a kind, and you just jive on this more profound level.
+Because of their unique characteristics, someone else couldn’t easily replace them.

 You see where I’m going with this, right?